David Cohen Prize 2015

-The winner of the David Cohen Prize is selected by a panel of judges comprised of authors, literary critics and academics.
-This year's judging panel includes:
+The winner of the David Cohen Prize is selected by a panel of judges comprising authors, literary critics and academics.
+This year's judging panel, comprises:

 Mark Lawson is a journalist, broadcaster and author.

 He is a columnist and feature writer for The Guardian, columnist for the New Statesman and theatre critic of The Tablet.
 As a writer-presenter in TV and radio, his work includes Front Row and Capturing America: A History of Modern American Literature (all BBC Radio 4) and the TV interview series Mark Lawson Talks To...... for BBC4.
 He presented BBC2's weekly arts round up from 1993 to 2005 under the titles Late Review, Review and Newsnight Review.
 He has published five works of fiction including Bloody Margaret, Idlewild, Going Out Live, Enough is Enough and, most recently, The Deaths - and a travel book: The Battle for Room Service.
 He has written many dramas for radio - including The Third Soldier Holds His Thighs and What Did I Say? - and for TV: The Vision Thing, Absolute Power.
 He has chaired the David Cohen Prize since 2011.

 Dame Gillian Beer is King Edward VII Professor Emeritus at the University of Cambridge and past-President of Clare Hall college.